-The World Health Organization (WHO) estimates that 235 million people around the world have asthma and it’s considered to be one of the most common respiratory issues in the world.
-It’s the most common non-communicable disease among children.
+The World Health Organization (WHO) estimates that 235 million people around the world have asthma.
+It’s considered to be one of the most common respiratory issues in the world, and it’s the most common non-communicable disease among children.
 Asthma is characterized by “attacks,” symptoms of which include coughing, wheezing, chest tightness, and difficulty breathing.
 They are caused when something triggers the lung’s airways to narrow and increase mucus output, making it difficult to breathe.
 While there are treatments to help prevent attacks and manage symptoms, asthma is a chronic disease and has no cure.

 For many people, asthma is a manageable nuisance, but it has the potential to become life-threatening.
 In 2015, asthma caused 383,000 deaths internationally.
 There are a variety of potential triggers for asthma attacks, including allergens, pollen, dust, animal dander, and smoke.
 Even stress, intense exercising, and anything that impacts your breathing pattern can trigger an attack.
 Other factors, such as air pollution and certain illnesses can also increase the likelihood of having an asthma attack, exacerbate symptoms, and make people with asthma more vulnerable to other respiratory issues.